bright-dev/Bright-lite/README.rst

 ^^^^^^^^^^^^
 Forward Mode
 ^^^^^^^^^^^^
-In forward mode Bright-lite accepts a fuel composition and burns it foward in time to match a target.
-It does this by advancing the fluence of each batch in the core until the target is met.
+In forward mode Bright-lite accepts a fuel composition and burns it.
+It does this by advancing the fluence of each batch in the core until the target is met (such as k = 1).

-Currently forward mode works only with *criticality* and *burnup* targets
+Currently forward mode works only with *criticality* and *burnup* targets.

 ^^^^^^^^^^^^
 Blending Mode